BF528 - Applications in Translational Bioinformatics

 3. Work to accommodate/prevent language related challenges (for instance I will do my best to avoid the use of idioms and slang)

-Project Overview
+Projects Overview

 For project 3, you will be asked to develop a pipeline from scratch, using all of the principles and techniques we’ve utilized throughout the semester.
 We will provide minimal guidance and a list of analyses and questions you will need to answer.
-This project will involved generating a nextflow pipeline and analysis workflow that will process a scRNAseq experiment from raw data to biological analysis.
+This project will involve generating a nextflow pipeline and analysis workflow that will process a scRNAseq experiment from raw data to biological analysis.

 Course Schedule